jptweb/IGME-110-Fall-2025/documents/p3-lofi-example.md

 ## PART 3: Testing Script with 5 Tasks

 **IMPORTANT:** You are creating **5 tasks total** (one per user flow you want to test).
-The optional guidance steps help your facilitator conduct the test - they are NOT additional tasks to submit!
+The optional guidance steps help your facilitator/person taking the test get through it - they are NOT additional tasks to submit!

 **Instructions:** Copy the [P3 Wireframe Feedback Script template](../documents/p3-wireframe-feedback-script.md) and fill in the sections below.